IBM 5170 - Known Problems/Issues

 POST error of 601

-With the second (06/10/85) and third (11/15/85) BIOS revisions (BIOS info here), removing the IBM Fixed Disk and Diskette Drive Adapter and substituting a third-party floppy controller results in a 601 error during POST (Power On Self Test).
+With the second (06/10/85) and third (11/15/85) BIOS revisions (BIOS info here), removing the IBM Fixed Disk and Diskette Drive Adapter and substituting a third-party floppy controller can result in a 601 error during POST (Power On Self Test).

-There is something in those revisions that expects the IBM Fixed Disk and Diskette Drive Adapter.
+There is something in those revisions that expects the IBM Fixed Disk and Diskette Drive Adapter (or compatible card).